 Last Updated on

 Bicycles are excellent modes of transportation.
 They’re environment-friendly and an inexpensive way to get around.
-However, it certainly has its own limitations and it can sometimes prove be a problem.

 It’s like a portable mini bar.
 You have spaces for shot glasses, a bottle of wine, and other stuff.
 You can also put in some cheese, mini pallet coasters, chips, utensils, napkin, and a water bottle.
 The good news is, you can easily remove the box when you don’t need it.

 Before you actually build one, remember to test the dimensions out using a cardboard.
 The box should not be too big that it makes riding uncomfortable.

 Gather what you need and start building!